stat545ubc-2025/Collaborative-Project-1---Group2/README.md

 ## README.md

-This is our first project in Stat545.
-We are going to learn a bit about using Rstudio and Github And, as well as practice troubleshooting in a collaborative way.

 This is our first collaborative project in Stat545, where we will learn a bit about using RStudio and GitHub, as well as practice troubleshooting in a collaborative way.

 *Our group members involve:*